 \paragraph{Universal relations:}

-One of the biggest obstacles in using \ns observations to test modified theories of gravity is the uncertainty in the \ns \EOS, which remains unknown at high-densities~\cite{Lattimer:2015nhk,Baym:2017whm}.
-In general, modifications to \ns properties predicted by different \EOS{s} are degenerate with changes to the underlying gravity theory used to model these stars.
+One of the largest obstacles when using \ns observations to test modified theories of gravity is the uncertainty in the \ns \EOS, which remains unknown at high densities~\cite{Lattimer:2015nhk,Baym:2017whm}.
+In general modifications to \ns properties predicted by different \EOS{s} are degenerate with changes to the underlying gravity theory used to model these stars.
 One way to break this degeneracy is to consider relations between different \ns properties that depend weakly on the \EOS~\cite{Yagi:2016bkt,Doneva:2017jop}.
-In fact, in Sec.~\ref{sec:NS_QNMs}, we had already met one such example relating the \qnm{s}' frequencies and damping times and the mean density of \ns{s}.
-Here we will focus on other \EOS-independent relations connecting various \emph{equilibrium properties} of scalarized \ns{s}.
+In fact, in Sec.~\ref{sec:NS_QNMs} we already met one such example relating the \qnm frequencies and damping times to the mean density of the \ns{s}.
+Here we focus on other \EOS-independent relations connecting various \emph{equilibrium properties} of scalarized \ns{s}.

-A class of universal relations that attracted considerable attention is the I-Love-Q relations, connecting the normalized moment of inertia, tidal Love number and quadrupole moment of \ns{s}~\cite{Yagi:2013bca,Yagi:2013awa}.
-If any two quantities in the I-Love-Q trio are measured independently, one can constrain deviations from \gr by checking whether these observations agree with the \gr I-Love-Q relation within the observational accuracy. \textcite{Silva:2020acr} applied this strategy to constrain dynamical Chern-Simons gravity~\cite{Jackiw:2003pm,Alexander:2009tp} using observational data from \LVK and \NICER.
-The application to scalarization models has not been done yet.
+A class of universal relations that has attracted considerable attention is the I-Love-Q relations, which connect the normalized moment of inertia, the tidal Love number, and the quadrupole moment of the \ns{s}~\cite{Yagi:2013bca,Yagi:2013awa}.
+If any two quantities in the I-Love-Q trio are measured independently, one can constrain deviations from \gr by determining whether these observations agree with the \gr I-Love-Q relation within observational accuracy. \textcite{Silva:2020acr} applied this strategy to constrain dynamical Chern-Simons gravity~\cite{Jackiw:2003pm,Alexander:2009tp} using observational data from \LVK and \NICER.
+The application to scalarization models has not yet been done.